RyanWillDev/interview-prep/Front-end-Developer-Interview-Questions/FEDIQAnswers.md

 * Describe the difference between a `cookie`, `sessionStorage` and `localStorage`.
 * Describe the difference between `<script>`, `<script async>` and `<script defer>`.
 * Why is it generally a good idea to position CSS `<link>`s between `<head></head>` and JS `<script>`s just before `</body>`?
 Do you know any exceptions?
+  * **Placing the CSS links in the document's head allows the style for the site to load before the content in the body.
+This means that the content should be styled as soon as it is rendered to the page, preventing the Flash of unstyled content.
+Since JavaScript is not essential to displaying the content, placing the script tags at the bottom of the body means it will be loaded only after the content is finished.
+This lowers the perceived load time for the user.**
 * What is progressive rendering?
 * Have you used different HTML templating languages before?